 Step 2: Review your market, services, and growth plans

 Your real estate company name should target those you want to market to.
 Are you working in retirement communities in Florida or selling warehouse spaces in LA’s Arts District?
-As you can imagine, those two companies should have very different types of names if they want to reach the right markets.
+As you can imagine, those two companies should have very different names if they want to reach the right clients.

-Also, as you grow as an agent or a broker, you’ll naturally want to expand your business coverage, so ask yourself where you want to be in five or 10 years.
+As you grow as an agent or broker, you’ll naturally want to expand your business coverage, so ask yourself where you want to be in five or ten years.
 Are you in that same town, or have you expanded to neighboring areas?
-Consider your business’s long-term goals, ensuring that your company name is versatile enough to accommodate changes in locations, target audiences, and services.
+Consider your business’s long-term goals and ensure your company name is versatile enough to accommodate changes in locations, target audiences, and services.

 Step 3: Consider your business name’s impact on SEO